christinajoshi/React-Cooking/README.md

 ## Very basic and quick recipe application.
+Very little CSS.
 Building front-end using React for learning purposes.
 Will eventually connect to database; possibly using express framework and MongoDB.

 Massive number of comments to help learn.
 In the workplace before anything goes to production or sometimes even development, I remove unnecessary comments.
 Keeping the rest of the info in this auto-generated readme.